 “Organizations need to continually think how to make the business process more efficient for users and how technology can help with that.
 There needs to be a focus on enabling people to work how they want, when they want and with as little friction as possible.”

 At Sixgill™, we’ve embrace the idea of utilizing technology to improve business processes, applying it directly to the platforms we use for communications.
-We’ve developed a productivity solution that harnesses proximity knowledge to make communications with workers themselves dynamic to the situation at hand.
+We’ve developed a productivity solution for businesses that harnesses proximity knowledge to make communications with workers themselves dynamic to the situation at hand.

 It is actionable by nature, tied to where people are and who they are interacting with.
 We believe that proximity technology is the key to tailoring successful communications and impacts how responsive and how productive people will be.